NigelEarle/AWS-CSA-Notes-2018/Additional-Exam-Tips/README.md

 ### ECS Scheduling

 - **Service Scheduler:**
-    - Ensures that the specific number of tasks are constantly running and reshedules tasks when a task fails (for example, if the underlying container instance fails for some reason)
+    - Ensures that the specific number of tasks are constantly running and reschedules tasks when a task fails (for example, if the underlying container instance fails for some reason)
     - Can ensure tasks are registered against and ELB
 - **Custon Scheduler:**
     - You can create your own schedulers that meet your business needs.